TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Getting Started

 The main program is Main_File_FC.
-Main_File_FC will create a window that displays current driving speed, cooling fluid temperature, accelerator paddle position, brake paddle position, steering wheel position and cooling fluid flow speed.
+Main_File_FC will create a window that displays current driving speed, cooling fluid temperature, accelerator pedal position, brake pedal position, steering wheel position and cooling fluid flow speed.
 Main_File_FC uses the classes MainMidWindow and BotMidWindow from MainMidWindow.py and BotMidWindow.py.
 The files found in Test_code_smaller_parts are software used to test and understand certain parts in Main_File_FC.

 ### Prerequisites